GII/emdb/docs/source/how_to_do/work_with_goals.md

                     input_topic: /mdb/baxter/sensor/progress
                     input_msg: std_msgs.msg.Float32
                     min_eval: 0.8
-                    neighbors: [{"name": "object_in_box_need", "node_type": "Need"}]
+                    neighbors: [{"name": "object_in_box_mission", "node_type": "Need"}]
 ```

-### How to interact with a Need node
+### How to interact with a RobotPurpose node

-There are two ROS2 services to interact with the Need nodes:
+There are two ROS2 services to interact with the RobotPurpose nodes:

-- **Set_activation service** With this service the activation of the Need node can be changed, which can be used to modify how strongly a need is prioritized.
+- **Set_activation service** With this service the activation of the RobotPurpose node can be changed, which can be used to modify how strongly a purpose is prioritized.
-- **Get_satisfaction service** With this service we can ask whether the need is satisfied or not.
+- **Get_satisfaction service** With this service we can ask whether the purpose is satisfied or not.
 This means, that the linked drive has an evaluation of 0.

 ### How to interact with a Drive node